Surendra328/TodoApp---Firebase/README.md

    This script contains :

    * docker image build -t myimage1 .
 (Create docker image from docker file)
-   * docker run -it myimage1 bash  (This will run container)
+   * docker run -it myimage1 bash  (This will run image to get container)

    press ctrl+P and ctrl+Q ( This will take us to out of container without stopping container)